 2014-16 | With Dew-Becker | November 2014

-We study an agent who is unsure of the dynamics of consumption growth.
+We study an investor who is unsure of the dynamics of consumption growth.
 She estimates her consumption process non-parametrically to place minimal restrictions on dynamics.
-We analytically show that the worst-case model that she uses for pricing, given a penalty on deviations from the point estimate, is a model with long-run risks.
-This result cannot in general be matched in a fixed model with only parameter uncertainty.
-With a single parameter determining risk preferences, the model generates high and volatile risk premia and matches R2s from return forecasting regressions, even though risk aversion is equal to 5.3 and the worst-case dynamics are statistically nearly indistinguishable from the true model.
+Treating the agent as ambiguity-averse yields a simple and tractable framework for analyzing her model uncertainty.
+We analytically show that the worst-case model that she uses for pricing, given a penalty on deviations from the point estimate, is a model with long-run risks, even if consumption growth is actually white noise.
+With a single parameter determining risk preferences, the model generates high and volatile risk premia and matches R2s from return forecasting regressions, even though risk aversion is equal to 4.8 and the worst-case dynamics are statistically nearly indistinguishable from the true model.

 2013-29 | September 2013